1950 Pacific typhoon season: Typhoon Fran

 Typhoon Fran was a late season storm that struck the northern Philippines killing 5 people.

 Storm names

-21 names were used during the season, the first being Doris and the last being Fran.
+The names came from a series of four rotating lists.
+Names were used one after the other without regard to year, and when the bottom of one list was reached, the next named storm received the name at the top of the next list.
+The names Elsie, Flossie, Jane, Kezia, Lucretia, Missatha, Ossia, Petie, Ruby, Salome, Anita, Billie, Clara, Delilah, Ellen, and Fran were used for the first time this season.

 Names decommissioned

-For unknown reasons, the names Helene, Jane, Kezia, Lucretia, Missatha, Ossia, Petie, Salome and Delilah were replaced with Helen, June, Kathy, Lorna, Marie, Olga, Pamela, Sally and Dot.
+For unknown reasons, the names Helene, Jane, Kezia, Lucretia, Missatha, Ossia, Petie, Salome, and Delilah were replaced with Helen, June, Kathy, Lorna, Marie, Olga, Pamela, Sally, and Dot when this list was reused for the 1953, 1954, and 1955 seasons respectively.